A Master's Student displaying a prototype light fixture

 Our MA program supports those with backgrounds in diverse fields who seek to study design.

-The School of Design welcomes students who hold undergraduate degrees in non-design fields and at least one year of professional experience to enroll in our MA program.
-Whether you’re looking to infuse design into your native discipline or take the first step in transitioning to design practice, our MA program can help you.
-Throughout the program, you will work with some of the brightest thinkers and most talented practitioners in the field.
-Studies rooted in the culture and practice of design form the basis of the MA, which enables us to teach you how to see, think, and create as a designer while broadening and deepening your understanding of the field.
-As a student, you’ll learn timeless principles while gaining exposure to approaches, ideas, and methods at the forefront of design.
+The School of Design welcomes students who hold undergraduate degrees in non-design fields and have at least one year of professional experience to apply to our MA program.
+Whether you’re looking to infuse design into your native discipline or transition to design practice, our MA program will help you evolve professionally and personally.
+Studies rooted in the culture and practice of design form the basis of our MA.
+As a student, you’ll develop your abilities to see, think, and create as a designer while broadening and deepening your understanding of the field.
+You’ll learn timeless principles while gaining exposure to approaches, ideas, and methods at the forefront of design.
+Throughout it all, you’ll learn from and work with some of the brightest thinkers and most talented practitioners in the field.

 The diversity of our MA cohort creates an incredible group of people with whom to learn.